In-depth

 There’s a major distinction between early electric cars (2011-2016) and newer cars (2016+).

-(It’s likely that for NZ, this percentage may be even lower – due to the different EV models that comprise our fleet.)
+(It’s likely that this percentage may be even lower for NZ due to the different EV models that comprise our fleet.)

 In New Zealand, those early cars are mostly Nissan Leafs – one of the first EVs to market.
 NZ imported thousands of these (second-hand) from Japan.